Sandesh69/netfilx-gpt/README.md

 --custom hook for now paying movies and movie trailer --created gpt search bar and created a multilingual feature --integrate gpt APIs
+--fetched the data from TMDB apis based on  the gpt search --made website responsive

 # features to build
 -Login Page